The Humours of an Election — The Polling by William Hogarth, 1755 (public domain - Wikipedia)

 “I am invariably of the politics of the people at whose table I sit, or beneath whose roof I sleep.” — George Borrow, 1843

 Businesses are deeply involved in politics, make no mistake.
-Teams of people make up public policy and government affairs teams, which are tasked with political decisions: how a business treats its community, how it makes decisions that affect the public, and, to put it in more colloquial terms, lobbying.
+Government affairs teams are made up with people tasked with making political decisions.
+For example, they decide how a business treats its community and how it makes decisions that affect the public.
+Or, to put it in more colloquial terms, lobbying.

 These are all necessary functions, as stakeholders in any corporation include the general public beyond its customers.
 There are laws and regulations that need to be followed, and businesses would no doubt prefer to have an easier time navigating them.

 “Politics, n.
 A strife of interests masquerading as a contest of principles.
 The conduct of public affairs for private advantage.” — Ambrose Bierce, 1906

 When it comes to taking a stand on issues or personalities though, it's risky.
 We cover that in more detail in the follow-up essay, previously only available to premium members, and now opened up to everyone:

 The challenge is that in our modern political sensibilities and two-party system, we set things up as a binary decision: left versus right, liberal or conservative, Democrat or Republican.

 This is the classic either/or that pits one side against another.
 If you choose X, you stand against Y. Paper or plastic, with cheese or without, Yankees or Red Sox, gas or electric, good or evil.